WHAT'S IN THIS GUIDE

 The best part of invoice factoring is quick accessibility.
-If you cannot afford to wait out the typical 30 to 90 days waiting period, invoice factoring can solve your short-term cash needs.
+If you cannot afford to wait out the typical 30 to 90 days waiting period, invoice factoring offers a short-term financing solution.

 Are your customers credit-worthy?

-Here are some things invoice factoring companies consider before offering you an advance.
+Here are some things business invoice funding companies consider before offering you an advance.

 Your questions answered.